 In this section, we will be comparing the two types of electricians so you’ll know for future reference.

 Building sizeThe names make this point pretty obvious and well keep it simple: residential electricians work on single or multi-family homes, apartments, condos, trailers, etc.

 The two types of electricians work on very different project tasks and some similar project tasks.

-o Similar tasks:
+- Similar tasks:

-2.Adding outlets and switches
+- Adding outlets and switches

-3.Installing and maintaining wiring
+- Installing and maintaining wiring

-4.Ensure all electrical systems are working
+- Ensure all electrical systems are working

 - Different tasks:

-1.Commercial electricians work with transformers whereas residential does not
+- Commercial electricians work with transformers, whereas residential does not

-2.They work with conveyor systems, PLC terminations, and more
+- They work with conveyor systems, PLC terminations, and more

-3.Create plans for electrical systems
+- Commercial create plans for electrical systems

 Commercial electricians charge 10-30% more than residential electricians per hour.
 Each type charges on an hourly basis, but the rate is much different.

-The rate is extremely different, but keep in mind that commercial works on a large-scale building and residential is more of your small business electrician.
+The rate is extremely different, but consider that commercial works on a large-scale building and residential is more of your small business electrician.

-The road to becoming a licensed commercial electrician is no easy task and not everyone is cut out for this type of work.
+The road to becoming a licensed commercial electrician is no easy task, and not everyone is cut out for this type of work.

-They don’t let just anyone get through the program, they only allow the best of the best to make it all the way through.
+They don’t let just anyone get through the program, and they only allow the best of the best to make it all the way through.

-They have to know exactly what they’re doing every day, and they have to always be on point with their work.
+They have to know what they’re doing every day, and have to always be on point with their work.

 Not only do they install, repair and maintain, but they must also always ensure the electrical systems they work on are always working at 100%.